Pet owners statistics help us explore the intricate relationship between us and our furry pals on a worldwide level.

 So, what age group owns the most pets?

-- Also, millennials tend to spend more on their pets.
-In 2018, they paid an average of $173 for their pets per month.
-Meanwhile, baby boomers spent around $80.
+- Also, millennials tend to spend more on their pets during the holidays.
+In 2020, they paid an average of $51 for their pets over the holidays.
+Meanwhile, baby boomers spent around $28

 The growing numbers of millennials and their pets have led to the increase in pet industry market size & ownership statistics.